Clinician information

 1 in 6–10,000

-Testing approach Testing for the 40 most common CFTR variants that are associated with more than 95% of CF cases Testing for triplet repeat expansion testing of FMR1 gene that are associated with more than 99% of FXS cases SMN1 gene deletion testing, accounting for 96% of disease-causing variants
+Testing approach Next Generation Sequence Testing for the 2,000 CFTR variants that are associated with more than 99.9% of CF cases Testing for triplet repeat expansions in the FMR1 gene that are associated with more than 99% of FXS cases.
+Reflex AGG interrupt testing for women with a premutation in the range of 55 - 69 repeats SMN1 gene deletion testing, accounting for 96% of disease-causing variants

 Inheritance Autosomal recessive; both parents must be carrier to have an affected child X-linked; the mother must be a carrier to have an affected child Autosomal recessive; both parents must be carrier to have an affected child